 After spending our first day in Maui exploring the north shores, we enjoyed a late-night dinner at Kaleis Lunchbox in Wailuku and concluded our meal with a delicious chocolate macadamia nut pie that we shared.
 I highly recommend you try one on your next trip to Hawaii.
 You won’t be disappointed!

-I have to admit that spam musubis were not my favorite, but I’m still glad I tried it.
-If you are worried about your budget, know that spam musubis are super affordable.
+I have to admit I was not a fan of spam musubis, but I’m still glad I tried it.
+If you are looking for a budget lunch, know that spam musubis are super affordable.
 They cost anywhere from $2 to $4 at the gas stations, and one or two is enough to fill you up!
 Spam musubis are small rice cakes covered in a layer of spam and wrapped in seaweed.
 Enjoy them with a side of crunchy Maui Onion chips for the cheapest Hawaiian picnic combo!

 Loco Moco, meaning crazy burger in Hawaiian, can be found in Hawaiian diners and consists of rice topped with a hamburger patty, a fried egg, and brown gravy.
 Yes, because sticky sushi rice is served with e-ve-ry-thing in Hawaii.
 As with any other dish, Loco Moco is much better homemade than frozen or packaged, so make sure you only select high-quality meat and homemade gravy for the best experience.

 Featured in this photo is Garrett’s Hawaiian drink of choice: the one and only Aloha Maid.
 These non-carbonated soda juices come in different flavors: pineapple orange, strawberry guava, as well as iced teas.